-It’s no secret that 2020 was a challenging year for everyone.
-Now that we are in 2021, it’s the perfect opportunity to start fresh.
+It’s no secret that the last few years have been challenging for everyone.
+Now that we are in 2022, it’s the perfect opportunity to start fresh.

 We are all familiar with the term “detox”, but what does it truly mean?
 Most of us associate detoxing with fad diets meant to help cleanse the body of toxins, but these tend to be restrictive or impractical.
 Plus, it’s important to cleanse the body and the mind!